Wix Review: Pros & Cons of the Market Leader

 Wix Editor Vs. Wix ADI

-When you begin to create your website for first time, you will need to select what type of website you are creating, then you will be asked to select between using Wix Artificial Design Intelligence (ADI) and using the Wix Editor.
+When you begin to create your website for the first time, you will need to select what type of website you are creating, then you will be asked to select between using Wix Artificial Design Intelligence (ADI) and using the Wix Editor.

 If you choose to create your website with the Wix Editor, all you have to do is select a template.
-Wix has over 500 template so this may take some time.
+Wix has over 500 templates so this may take some time.
 After you’ve chosen a template, you’ll be directed to the standard Wix Editor screen where you can begin customizing your website using the drag and drop interface.

-WIX ADI was introduced in Fall 2016 and is great for users who have a lot of information on internet about themselves or their business and have a strong social media presence that the interface can use to compile information for your profile.
+Wix ADI was introduced in Fall 2016 and is great for users who have a lot of information on the internet about themselves or their business and have a strong social media presence that the interface can use to compile information for your profile.
 Otherwise, we would suggest selecting the standard Wix Editor to customize your website.

-Helpful FAQs About Wix
+Helpful FAQs About Wix ?

 Here are some frequently asked questions you may have about Wix: